shiveshj2007/hotel-management-system/statement.md

 ### What the system does not cove Out Of Scope):

-Remote cloud database servers (MySQL/PostgreSQL) — designed as a standalone offline desktop application requiring no external database setup.
+Remote cloud database servers (MySQL/PostgreSQL)  designed as a standalone offline desktop application requiring no external database setup.

-Online payment gateway integration (e.g. Stripe/Razorpay) — payment modes are recorded locally.
+Online payment gateway integration (e.g. Stripe/Razorpay)  payment modes are recorded locally.

-Multi-hotel enterprise chain synchronization — focused on single-property hoteloperations.
+Multi-hotel enterprise chain synchronization focused on singleproperty hoteloperations.

 ---